Science & Monitoring

 Other than bats, Madeline loves rock climbing, reading weird poetry, and being active in her local community.

-Alfie Gleeson, Science Projects Assistant
+Alfie Gleeson, Science Projects Officer

-Alfie Gleeson is a Science Project Assistant at the Bat Conservation Trust (BCT).
+Alfie Gleeson is a Science Projects Officer at the Bat Conservation Trust (BCT).
 At BCT he supports a variety of science projects by handling and managing data from large scale passive acoustic monitoring (PAM) projects including: the National Forestry Index, the Special Area of Conservation Barbastelle project, and the Forest Rewilding project.
 He assists in the development of new projects, such as the airborne DNA project, as well as research support for existing ones, such as equipment testing for the PAM projects.
 He also communicates with stakeholders across projects to help ensure their smooth and timely delivery.
 Alfie recently completed his PhD on the evolution of great apes at University College London, where he combined the latest genetic and morphological methods to explore the relationship between complex anatomical structures and the diversity and evolution of genes underpinning those structures.

 Email Alfie: agleeson@bats.org.uk